 While eBay is massively dominant, eBid and CQout* are also sizeable auction sites.
 They charge sellers less than eBay, which means some prefer it.

-Auction LotWatch is a useful shopbot for online auctions.
-Search for an item and it trawls the big auction sites for you.
+A useful shopbot for online auctions, Auction LotWatch lets you search items, and it trawls the big auction sites for you.

 Alternative second-hand marketplaces